gajdipajti/thorlabs-ldc-arduino/README.md

 # Start Here:
  1. Clone the repository to your sketchbook folder.
  2. Connect the BNC connectors:
    1. LD REM to pin 13.
+(Same as the L Led on the board)
    2. MOD IN to pin 11.
-   3. CTLOUT to pin a0
+   3. CTLOUT to pin A0
  3. Calculate the Low-pass filter R&C values from here: http://sim.okawa-denshi.jp/en/PWMtool.php
- 4. Burn it to your Arduino.
+ 4. Burn it to your Arduino UNO.

 # Communication with the Controller:
 ## Serial: 115200 8N1